-However, as you age into your 30s, 40s, and 50s, high-intensity workouts wear harder on your body and could make you question whether to quit entirely. (“My knees!”)
-And it’s true — your body is becoming less efficient.
+Even if you love the thrill of throwing heavy weights around to the point of absolute muscle failure, the wear and tear on your body and could make you question whether to quit entirely.
+And it’s true — your body is becoming less efficient as you age.

 According to a paper published by Harvard Medical School, “some of the changes of aging start as early as the third decade of life.
 After age 25–30, the average man’s maximum attainable heart rate declines … and his heart’s peak capacity to pump blood drifts down by 5-10 percent per decade.”

 “Most Americans begin to gain weight in midlife, putting on three to four pounds a year.
 But since men start to lose muscle in their 40s, that extra weight is all fat.”
 Then muscle loss continues, “eventually reducing a man’s musculature by up to 50 percent, which contributes to weakness and disability,” reads the report.

 Some blame high-impact activities like running and high-intensity workouts for their chronic knee pain.
 However, The Manual spoke to two experts that assert this direct running-to-joint-pain correlation is a myth.
 Both suggest a proven way to avoid both injury and inactivity.

 Odds are, it’s not running or daily workouts causing injury, but the lack of low-impact cross-training.

 “Despite common presumptions, there is no scientific evidence that high-impact activities such as running increase the risk of knee pain/injury/arthritis.
 You have to keep in mind the knee is designed to be a weight-bearing joint so it is perfectly capable of managing the forces associated with walking and running,” says Paul R. Langer, DPM, board-certified podiatrist, clinical advisor for the American Running Association, an associate of the American College of Foot and Ankle Surgeons.